Hadron/carthage/docs/api/machines.rst

 memory_mb
     The amount of memory in megabytes

-disk_size
+disk_sizes
-    The size of the primary disk in bytes.
-This is provided in bytes rather than KiB to allow for exact matching of image sizes.
+    A sequence of disk sizes for primary and secondary disks.
+Provided in GiB.

 nested_virt
     Boolean indicating whether to allow nested virtualization